 Next, ask close family and friends to make large donations of $100-$500 to set a precedent for future donors.

 Acquaintances should be your next target group after you've gotten a few donations.
-When they see that a few thousand dollars have already been donated, they're more likely to get on board.
+When they see that a few thousand dollars have already been donated, there are more likely to get on board.

 7. Start Building a Network

 Okay, you've got your first few donations but obviously, that's not enough.
 Now's the time to tap into your network!